-- Schools will have directional arrows and 2-metre incremental lines to maintain physical distancing. - Learning groups may have staggered lunches & breaks.
+- Schools will have directional arrows and 2-metre incremental lines to maintain physical distancing. - Learning groups will have staggered lunches & breaks.
 Students will be monitored by a district employee.
-Teachers are not on duty during lunch, unless there is a safety issue in which the Principal may direct teachers to help cover lunch break. - Learning groups will be directed to specific areas outside the school to play to reduce cross socialization. - Lockers will not be available until good habits have been developed.
+Teachers are not on duty during lunch, unless there is a safety issue in which the Principal may direct teachers to help cover lunch break. - Learning groups will be directed to specific areas outside the school to play to reduce cross socialization. - Lockers will not be available.
 Students must bring all belongings in their backpack including supplies, lunch and a water bottle filled with water until which time this is re-evaluated. - Students should not share food, water bottles, personal items etc. - Students supplies/equipment should be labelled with their full name.
-These CAN be left at the student's workstation. - Students are NOT to share personal items like stuffies.

-- There will be washrooms assigned to learning cohorts. - No more than one student will be allowed in a washroom at a time.
+These CAN be left at the student's workstation. - Students are NOT to share personal items like stuffies. - There will be washrooms assigned to learning cohorts. - No more than one student will be allowed in a washroom at a time.
 Students will line up 2-metres apart.
 Spacing dots will be installed.
 A green/red stop/go marker will be placed on the floor of each washroom.
 RED indicates IT IS NOT OPEN.
 Students must obey this sign. - Water fountains will not be available; however, water fillers will be.
-Students and staff should bring water bottles to school preferably filled. - It is recommended that Prep teachers supporting multiple cohorts provide Prep time in the Regular teachers' classroom. - Staff must physically distance in staff rooms unless from same learning groups - Parents that drop off and pick up their children are asked to leave the school grounds promptly and to not socialize on school grounds as we have a large group of bussing students to manage. - Parents and guardians are asked to drop off their students and only enter the building if they have made an appointment or invited to attend a meeting at the school.
+Students and staff should bring water bottles to school preferably filled. - It is recommended that Prep teachers supporting multiple cohorts provide Prep time in the Regular teachers' classroom. - Staff must physically distance in staff rooms unless from same learning groups - Parents and guardians are asked to drop off their students and only enter the building if they have made an appointment or invited to attend a meeting at the school.
 Please do not enter classrooms.